Modern Slavery Statement

 We continually strive to build a more sustainable business by integrating human rights and environmental considerations into every commercial decision we make, with the aim of safeguarding against risk and growing our product range from more ethically aware and responsible supply chains.

-In a world that needs us all to buy less – but buy well – we are proud the watches and jewellery we sell are produced using techniques that optimise precious materials and are designed to be enjoyed for generations.
+In a world that needs as all to buy less - but buy well- we are proud that the watches and jewellery we sell are produced using techniques that are designed to be enjoyed for generations optimising precious materials.

 human rights and modern slavery